insen/blog/_posts/2018-10-31-Git-Merge-Across-Repos.md

 At this point we have two repositories with branches whose histories have diverged.
 The goal is to get all the contents and history of 'cdb' in 'loccd' into 'pb' in 'prod'.
 Which means, at the end, the 'pb' branch in 'prod' should contain all the four folders 'f1', 'f2', 'f3', 'f4' with all of their files, and the history of branch 'pb' should contain all of the individual commit/operation logs from 'prod'/'locprod' and 'cd'/'loccd'.

-I am not showing the steps for the above because if you need help there, you are really not ready for the next bits.
+I am not showing the steps for the above because if you need help here, you are really not ready for the next bits.

 ### Act